-Join Scott Hirsch for an in-depth discussion in this video Saving and collecting your Pro Tools session, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Saving and collecting your Pro Tools session, part of Learning Pro Tools.

 - I've worked on enough projects to know that as soon…as you think you're done with a song there's always…some reason to open the session.…Maybe someone needs an alternate mix for a TV show or ad.…Maybe someone wants to make a dub version or remix.…In this movie we'll go over some ways to ensure…your Pro Tool session is saved and archived properly.…While we're familiar with the functions Save and Save as,…neither of these take into account what happens to the…media associated with your project.…A safer way to archive your project is to actually use…a menu item called Save Copy In, and this opens…a window called Save Session Copy.…